VirtualPlanetaryLaboratory/vplanet/vspace/README.rst

     dSemi  [1, 2, n10]  a

 would generate ten trials, equally spaced, from 1 to 2.
-You can also changed to logarithmic spacing by using ``l`` instead of ``n``:
+You can also change to logarithmic spacing by using ``l`` instead of ``n``:

     dSemi  [1, 2, l10]  a